Microsoft/go/eng/doc/fips/README.md

 A program built with `systemcrypto` always uses the system-provided cryptography library for supported crypto APIs.
 This is the case for `opensslcrypto` (always using OpenSSL), `cngcrypto` (always using CNG) and `darwincrypto` (always using CommonCrypto/CryptoKit).
 If the platform's crypto library can't be found or loaded, the Go program panics during initialization.

-The following sections describe how to enable FIPS mode and the effect of the `GODEBUG=fips140` setting on each supported platform.
+The following sections describe how to enable FIPS mode and the effect of the `GODEBUG=fips140` and `GOFIPS=1` settings on each supported platform.

 > [!NOTE]
 > Since Go 1.24, setting `GOFIPS=1` is equivalent to setting `GODEBUG=fips140=on`.
 The latter is the recommended way to enable FIPS mode.
 Support for the `GOFIPS` environment variable will be removed in Go 1.25.